sjtower/super-lunk-world/notes.md

 1. bones + TNT
 1. throw mine at laser trap / lava elevator
 1. double leaf bridge with witch doctors
+1. snakes on FP over lava
+1. PB onto FP puzzle
+1. turkey sacrifice jumps
+1. lava elevator dodge with water gates
+1. long lava whip bush puzzle
+1. mine on elevator next to wall - eencased lava or bedrock
+1. mantrap forest
+1. drop fall with lava - triggered by mine over TNT w/ lava
+1. get to exit before covered in lava
+1. does TNT survive a fall on top of a PB?
+1. fire spreads kitty corner, can we slow down burn this way?
+1. lava only burns bushes when on top of bush - bush next to lava survives.
+We can use this like a bush fuse delay

 #Olmec
 1. Giddyup!
 Ride olmec through the level! dodge laval, upper-deckers.
 Don't get crushed!

 #Temple / Tidepool
 1. give Vlad's cape
+1. don't hit the door switch
+1. throw rock at door switch / key
+1. reflect throw via robots to hit switch
+1. wake hermit crab to hit switch
 1. death waffle guantlet
 1. crush block gauntlet / you get a PB for defense / required
 1. ice block spring spikes